CargoSense/devcontainer-features/README.md

 > [!TIP]
 > Features are located in this repository's [`./src` folder](https://github.com/CargoSense/devcontainer-features/tree/main/src).
 Each Feature's available options are detailed in their respective `README.md` files.

+> [!NOTE]
+> These Features are limited in scope and primarily target Debian/Ubuntu and compatible Linux distributions.
+They may not be suitable for every circumstance.

 ## License

 The code in this repository is freely available under the [MIT License](https://opensource.org/licenses/MIT).